 Friction Causes Wear on the Pump Interior

-Hydraulic pump manufacturers machine the internal parts to tight tolerances.
+Hydraulic pump repair companies and manufacturers machine the internal parts to tight tolerances.
 Lubrication by hydraulic fluid keeps the parts moving and cuts down on wear.
 Still, there is no type or amount of lubrication that will keep pumps running forever.
 Eventually, pumps become less efficient and fluid leaks become a serious problem.

 Dirt, Moisture and Industrial Chemicals Damage the Pump Exterior